 First, some important considerations:

 • Be mindful of the information you share.
 Any data you share with generative AI tools will be used to further train the model.
-For this reason, it is best not to share any personal or proprietary data.
+For this reason, it is best not to share sensitive personal information, confidential data, or proprietary materials.

-• Generative AI is meant to be iterative and conversational.
+• Generative AI works best as an iterative and conversational tool.
 This means that you shouldn’t automatically accept the first response you get.
 Prompting and then asking follow-up questions in response may get you better results.
-When creating prompts, consider what role you want the model to play, who is the audience for your material, what tone and length you are looking for, what format you want the output in, and what details you want included and considered.
+When creating prompts, consider the role you want the model to play, the intended audience, tone and length, preferred format, and key details to include.

 • Start with your own work.
-Generative AI is a tool that can be used to improve your work, but it should not be a replacement for your work.
-Instead of just copying and pasting ChatGPT’s responses, use those responses to brainstorm or to enhance drafts.
+Generative AI is a tool to support and enhance your work, not replace it.
+Instead of just copying and pasting AI-generated responses, use those responses to brainstorm, organize ideas, or refine drafts you have already created.
 Remember that generative AI models are trained to pull the most likely answer as opposed to the best answer.
-Without specific prompting from you, the output is likely to be generic, and will not make the tailored impression you want to convey.
+Without specific prompting from you, the output is likely to be generic and will not make the tailored impression you want to convey.

 • Review your materials with an MCS career advisor.
-Remember to take advantage of all available tools and resources, including meeting with an advisor.
+AI tools are most effective when combined with human feedback.
+Remember to take advantage of all available tools and resources, including meeting with an MCS advisor.

 • Be sure to adhere to guidance from each employer, school, or department you are engaging with.
 Each organization you encounter may offer specific guidance for using generative AI relevant to their population.